bmershon/d3-equidecompose/README.md

 There are two targets that can be built from the files in the *src/* directory:

 - The file *build/foo.js* is built from *foo.js* and defines exports used for testing partial functionality on a global module `foo`.
-- The file *build/d3-equidecompose.js* is built from *index.js* and defines exports for this module's default global `d3_equidecompose`.
+- The file *build/scissors.js* is built from *index.js* and defines exports for this module's default global `scissors`.

 #### A separate build target